 Solar Lighting System: It will be ensured that threshold for Type III SSC projects is not exceeded and all requirements of the applied methodology AMS III AR v5.0 are met.
-Total solar devices till the VPA reaches 60,000 tCO2 is 652,174 and it will be ensured solar installation are less than that.
-Under the current monitoring period, total installations are 142,227 however, more lamps may be added ensuing project is within the type III threshold.
+Total solar devices till the VPA reaches 60,000 tCO2 is 652,174 and it is ensured solar installation are less than that.
 Detailed calculation has been provided in ex-ante calculation sheet.